jdesrosiers/silex-cors-provider/README.md

 --------
 * **cors**: A function that can be added as after middleware to the Application, a ControllerCollection, or a Controller.
 * **cors-enabled**: Pass this function an Application, ControllerCollection, or a Controller and it will enable CORS support for any controller that object includes.
+Optionally, you can pass an array of options as a second parameter.
+The options you can pass are the same as the `cors.*` parameters without the `cors.` part.
+This is useful of you need different configuration for different routes.

 Registering
 -----------